How to use these materials.

 The Parent-Child Club activities are divided into

-- Part A, easiest to lead; and
+- Part A, first meeting + sensory-based activities; and

 The topics for each set of activities are found on the List.